 Only the following people/agencies will have routine access to your data:

 Fiona (your Osteopath) in order that she can provide you with treatment and schedule appointments.

 Due to legal reasons, we have to keep your medical records for at least 8 years after the last treatment received.

 This is a good time to update and correct any personal data we have and add any new health information that may have intervened since your last treatment at Essential Osteopathy.
-Just speak to your practitioner if you would like to do this.
+Just contact me by email if you would like to do this.